bopah/NovoZhymes_jobinterview_app/README.md

 3. Then click run in top left corner, and then click run again.

-4. Then click on terminal and write+enter: pytest test_functions.py
+4. Then click on terminal and write+enter: <br />
+pytest test_functions.py

 **Running the Application in a terminal with Virtual Environment**